 “The government had “seen sense and made the right call” in these “unique” circumstances.”

 “The delay will also give businesses time to properly prepare for IR35.HMRC will also get the opportunity to improve communications around the changes.”

 Further, he stated that the government should use this extension to improve the quality of its communication on this issue.
-Also, address concerns with the efficacy of HMRC’s online tax assessment tool, which has proved to be unfit for purpose.
+Also, address concerns about the efficacy of HMRC’s online tax assessment tool, which has proved to be unfit for its purpose.